Board of Trustees

 George Norcross

-Through The Norcross Foundation and in conjunction with The Cooper Foundation and in partnership with the non-profit TEAM Schools of New Jersey, Mr. Norcross led development of the KIPP Cooper Norcross Academy which delivers world-class public education to 3,000 children, grades K-12, in Camden.
-A KIPP Cooper Norcross High School is scheduled to open in the fall of 2020.
+As part of his leadership role in Camden, Norcross serves as a member of the Board of Directors and the Executive Committee for the Camden Community Partnership, a non-profit corporation dedicated to planning and implementing high-quality urban redevelopment projects to revitalize the City of Camden.
+To increase employment among Camden residents, Norcross led the creation and funding of Camden Works, along with NAACP, Latin America Economic Development Association, Center for Family Services, Hopeworks, and Camden County Workforce Investment Board.
+Through the Norcross Foundation and in conjunction with The Cooper Foundation and in partnership with the non-profit TEAM Schools of New Jersey, Norcross led development of the KIPP Cooper Norcross Academy which delivers world-class public education to 2,000 children, grades K-12, in Camden.
+A KIPP Cooper Norcross High School opened in the fall of 2020.

-In partnership with AmeriHealth New Jersey, The Cooper Foundation and The Norcross Foundation founded and provided $1 million to create the Camden Health and Athletic Association (CHAA) in order to expand youth sports programs and health initiatives in the City of Camden.
+In partnership with AmeriHealth New Jersey, the Cooper Foundation and the Norcross Foundation he founded and provided $1 million to create the Camden Health and Athletic Association (CHAA) to expand youth sports programs and health initiatives in the City of Camden.
 Since its kickoff, CHAA has helped more than 1,000 Camden children participate in more than 30 sports programs across Camden.
+Conner Strong & Buckelew was a founding sponsor of a $1 million grant program for Camden City based non-profit organizations committed to making Camden a healthier place to live, work, learn, and play.

 Mr. Norcross has two adult children.